shrikantnagori/shrikantnagori.github.io/_posts/2021-07-18-Just-Living-By.md

 # Just Living By

-What's like living in someone else's shoes?
+What's the fascination about living in someone else's shoes?
 Doing their jobs, hanging around in their social circle, living in their bodies.
 There's a comedy movie about each of these.
 Why does the idea of a vacation thrill us so much ?
 You look forward to it for the coming weeks.
 Finding yourself through travel is a big sell for youngsters.
 How can a new hobby/friend/location can change you entirely in a few months ?
 There seems to be a new viral dance move or coffee making trend every couple months